GoogleCloudPlatform/hdfs-to-gcs/README.md

 The full solution, including the use of crc32c checksums for transfer validation, is tested with Apache Hadoop 2.10 onwards, which corresponds to Hortonworks 3+ and Cloudera Data Hub 5+.
 However, the solution supports the transfer of data from earlier distributions of Hadoop without support for crc32c checksum.

 ## Prerequisites
-1. GCP Service account with following permission to deploy the tool for Pull Mode
+1. GCP Service account with following permission to deploy the HDFS2GCS tool for Pull Mode and run flows
 	- Service account user role to use service compute role
-	- ComputeAdmin role to create and manage GCE VMs for tool deployment
+	- Compute admin role to create and manage GCE VMs for tool deployment
-2. GCP Service account with following permissions to run flows using HDFS2GCS tool:
-	- BigQuery Admin role to insert data for status reporting and failures
+	- BiqQuery admin role to create dataset and underlying tables, and to insert data for status reporting and failures
-	- PubSub Editor role to store and retry failures
+	- PubSub editor role to create topic, attach subscriber to it, and to store and retry failures
-	- Storage Admin role to create GCS buckets and objects
+	- Storage admin role to create GCS buckets and objects

-3. Account having access to DataStudio for dashboarding
+2. Account having access to DataStudio for dashboarding
-4. Firewall rules/ports to open connectivity between on-prem cluster and GCE VMs
+3. Firewall rules/ports to open connectivity between on-prem cluster and GCE VMs
     |        Node        | Port |            Configuration            |
     |--------------------|------|-------------------------------------|
     | NameNode           | 8020 | fs.defaultFS or fs.default.name     |